babajones99/MMM-WT-Livedata/README.md

-# MMM-Template
+# MMM-WT-Livedata
-Use this template for creating new MagicMirror² modules.

-See the [wiki page](https://github.com/Dennis-Rosenbaum/MMM-Template/wiki) for an in depth overview of how to get started.
+Module to display realtime departure times for stations in Westfalentarif in Germany

-# MMM-Template
+# MMM-WT-Livedata

 ![Example of MMM-Template](./example_1.png)